 In addition to the building frontage standards contained in the zoning regulations, the following discussion provides additional guidance on the design of the four frontage types.
-Figure 4.1.a on the following spread shows locations where particular frontage types are recommended based on the character of the street and surrounding existing development.
+Figure 4.1.a (fold-out map) shows locations where particular frontage types are recommended based on the character of the street and surrounding existing development.